twagar11/ansible-labs/modules/Module-File.md

 }
 ```

-login to each host, you'll notice that directories are there, but the file you've created is not there, now you have to copy the file
+Login to each host, you'll notice that directories are there, but the file you've created is not there, now you have to copy the file.

 ```bash
 $ ansible webserver -m copy -a "src=~/test/ dest=~/test"